utopia-foss/dantro/doc/plotting/creators/ext.rst

       """
       # You can add new helper methods here, prefixed with _hlpr_

-Note that you will have to communicate this new plot helper type to the creator by setting :py:const:`~dantro.plot_creators.pcr_ext.ExternalPlotCreator.PLOT_HELPER_CLS`.
+Note that you will have to communicate this new plot helper type to the creator by setting :py:const:`~dantro.plot.creators.ext.ExternalPlotCreator.PLOT_HELPER_CLS`.